 Therefore, whenever possible, I travel by slow, earthbound means of transport such as hiking boots, canoe, bicycle, buses, ships and trains.
 Even if this is sometimes much more uncomfortable than a fast flight to a faraway country.
 The inconvenience makes the dimensions of travel physically tangible.

 Nevertheless, you can also make a longer long-distance bus ride quite comfortable.
 Basically, probably all European countries and regions (except Iceland) are now reachable by long-distance bus and/or train.
-I myself have been to the Baltic States, Portugal, the Czech Republic and Slovakia, Austria, London and Wales and Poland by long-distance bus.
+I myself have been to the Baltic States, Portugal, the Czech Republic and Slovakia, Austria, Italy, London and Wales and Poland by long-distance bus.
 The longest non-stop route I had was between Lisbon and Paris, which can take between 18 and 25 hours.

 Long-distance buses have a very good eco-balance – with high capacity utilisation.
 Even though they run on non-renewable energy sources (except for a first e-bus experiment), the consumption and pollutant emissions per passenger are very low compared to passenger cars.
 Since virtually all long-distance buses enter low emission zones, good particle filters and Euro 5 or 6 emission standards are more or less mandatory.